01

 The Lesson

-That project changed the way I approach weddings.
+That project changed everything.
 I realised that weddings shouldn’t be scripted like films.
 The real story already exists in the moments unfolding naturally.